amoffat/GetLostDocs/docs/reference/starting-dev-env.md

 ![create repo](./assets/new-repo.png)

 Once your new repo is created, clone it locally.
 We assume you know how to do this!

+!!! note

+    Using Github Codespaces are not recommended for the Get Lost development environment.
+Always clone the repo locally instead of opening it in a Codespace.

 ![clone repo](./assets/clone-repo.png)